Memoirs of a Sinner: Production

 The film was filmed in the village of Klęk in the Polish province of Łódź.

 Release

 The film was released on 20 October 1986.
 Jerzy Maksymiuk's score won the award for Best Score at the 1986 Polish Film Festival.

-The critical perspective
+Comparison with the book

 Has maintains the strangeness central to the novel, although he tends to focus on the creation of unease, intrigue and beautiful images rather than Hogg's satire on Calvinist predestination.